A furnace is usually a background player at home, keeping you warm in the cold winter months. It regularly isn't noticed until a malfunction appears.

 Four Warning Signs of a Cracked Heat Exchanger:

-What You Can Do if Your Furnace Heat Exchanger is Cracked
+What to Do if the Furnace Heat Exchanger is Cracked

 How to Avoid a Cracked Heat Exchanger in Your Home